 - Use the STAR technique to structure your answers.
 This stands for Situation, Task, Action and Results.
 This ensures you deliver a sequential, structured, and concise response that is clear for the hiring manager to follow.

 - Create a hard copy of your list of successes and take it with you.
 This competency-based interview is not a test of memory and there is nothing worse than going blank and being unable to think of anything to say in response to a question.
 Having your list there to refer to will help you perform at your best.

 - Expect probing questions.
 The assessors will ask probing questions to get a greater level of insight into what exactly you did.
 For example, “why did you do that?” or “what were your considerations?”
 You should expect to be quizzed in greater detail about anything you might mention.

 - Watch for cues.
 Watch your assessors to get a feel for how the interview is going.
 If the assessor has stopped making notes that tends to be a bad sign.
 If the interviewer is trying to say something, make sure you let them – you may have gone off track and they are trying to help you out.
 Ask “did that answer your question?”

 - Make it clear what you did.
 Avoid talking about “we” and emphasise your contribution and approach.

 - Remember to prepare for other aspects of the selection process.
-Often, competency-based interviews are only part of an assessment processes that might also involve assessment centres or psychometric tests.
+Often, competency-based interviews are only part of an assessment process that might also involve assessment centers or psychometric tests.
 Don’t focus on the interview and lose sight of these; practicing psychometric tests is important too.